wakeuplabs-io/op-interop-alerts/technical-research.md

 ## Purpose

-We plan to build an SDK to send a cross-chain "ping" between Optimism and Base using the canonical L2CrossDomainMessenger at 0x4200000000000000000000000000000000000007 (same on all OP Stack L2s).

-The SDK would return whether delivery succeeded, failed, or timed out, plus timing information.
+We aim to build a Crosschain Alert Monitoring Tool delivered as a TypeScript SDK to track and monitor interoperability messages across Superchain blockchains.
+At its core, the SDK will send lightweight cross-chain “pings” between Optimism and Base using the canonical L2CrossDomainMessenger (0x4200000000000000000000000000000000000007, the same across all OP Stack L2s).
+Each ping will report whether delivery succeeded, failed, or timed out, along with precise timing information.

-Under the hood, it would use viem + @eth-optimism/viem.

-Route: canonical OP Stack messenger only (no fast/third-party relayers).
+By relying solely on the canonical OP Stack messenger (no fast or third-party relayers) and leveraging viem + @eth-optimism/viem under the hood, the tool ensures a deterministic and reliable measurement of cross-chain health.
+These results become the foundation for real-time metrics and alerts, enabling developers and operators to detect issues early and gain clear visibility into the state of cross-chain communication across the Superchain.

 ## Usage (recommended loop)